 The project has been funded by Tourism NI, Maritime Belfast Trust, JP Corry, Belfast Harbour, and Belfast City Council, with collaborative partnerships with the Royal Society of Ulster Architects, Todd Architects and the Odyssey Trust.

-The completed installation will be over 6 metres tall and 9.6 metres wide.
-The sculpture consists of a series of suspended metal rods hung in circular rings from a steel support structure.
-The outer veil consists of 300 reflective metal rods, designed as an acoustic buffer and visual mirage, and the inner veil consists of 225 suspended sound tubes.
+The completed installation is 6 metres tall and 9.6 metres wide.
+The sculpture consists of over 500 suspended metal rods hung in circular rings from a steel support structure.
+The outer veil consists of reflective metal rods, designed as an acoustic buffer and visual mirage, and the inner veil consists of suspended sound tubes.
 Movement sensors enable users to activate a motorised system of steel hammers that in turn strike the hollow tubes to generate the nostalgic sounds of striking metal once prevalent in the shipyards.

 The young architects, Hannah Wilson, Matthew Kernan and Eunan Deeney, also considered the circular economy for the built environment, and how elements have been designed with re-use, repurposing and recycling in mind.